xtianbetz/imx-bsp-bootstrap/README.md

 sudo uuu 5.4.3-2.0.0-imx6qpsabresd
 ```

-If you are monitoring the serial output in a terminal emulater you will be able
+If you are monitoring the serial output in a terminal emulator you will be able
 to confirm that the download process is running.

 After 'uuu' completes, you can power down the board and set the DIP switches to